LJerome94/TeX-JAM/README.md

 ## Setting things up

-Like mention before, this template was designed for [Overleaf](https://www.overleaf.com).
+Like mentioned before, this template was designed for [Overleaf](https://www.overleaf.com).
 Therefore, we'll only cover how to use this repository on their platform (for now).
-If you prefer to do things on your local machine, you can use the code in the `TeX-JAM` folder.
+If you prefer to do things on your local machine, you can use the files in the `TeX-JAM` folder.

 1. First you'll need to clone this repository anywhere you want.
 2. Then you'll want to head to https://www.overleaf.com and log into your account (or register if you don't have one).